magnified-joy/magnifiedjoy.com/wedding/_posts/2013-08-25-madison-wi-backyard-wedding-allison-brian-wedding-wisconsin-wedding-photographer.markdown

 label: Allison + Brian
 date: '2013-08-25 14:31:42 -0500'
 thumbnail: http://weddings.magnifiedjoy.com/wp-content/uploads/2013/08/8-3-13-Allison-Brian-Wedding-Color-Web-369-480x375.jpg
+description: Simple but beautiful backyard wedding.
+Allison and Brian did a great job planning their backyard wedding.
+Everything was very well coordinated.
+Congratulations on starting this new phase of life together.
+keywords: backyard wedding, madison, wisconsin, wedding, engagement, star, trek, fans
 ---
 <p>Simple but beautiful backyard wedding.
 Allison and Brian did a great job planning their backyard wedding!
 Everything was very well coordinated.
 Congratulations on starting this new phase of life together!</p>
 <p>To view their engagement session, <a href="http://weddings.magnifiedjoy.com/engagements/madison-wi-wedding-photographer-allison-brian-engagement">click here</a>.<br />